kychanbp/credit_risk_mgmt_fintech/docs/source/data_analysis.md

 The goal is not just sharing information, but driving understanding and action.
 By following these principles, you can more effectively translate complex analyses into clear, actionable insights for stakeholders.

+## Analysis Hygiene

+Beyond the general data analysis framework, implementing these additional hygiene practices will ensure the quality and integrity of your analysis:

+- Establish a consistent analytical base: Begin with a well-defined group of entities relevant to the problem—such as a fixed pool of customers, loans, or accounts.
+Maintain this base throughout your analysis for consistency.
+When narrowing focus to specific segments, clearly document the filtering process at the outset.
+Generally, it's advisable to start with a broader base and systematically refine it rather than beginning with an overly narrow scope.

+- Apply the MECE principle: MECE (Mutually Exclusive and Collectively Exhaustive) ensures your analysis is both comprehensive and non-redundant.
+When segmenting your analytical base, verify that each segment is distinct (no overlaps) while together they encompass the entire population of interest.
+This approach prevents both double-counting and overlooking relevant data points.

+- Maintain dimensional consistency: Once your base is established, ensure consistent dimensions and units throughout your analysis.
+For example, when analyzing default rates, apply the same definition of "default" across all segments and time periods.
+When expressing relationships mathematically, verify that units remain consistent throughout your equations and comparisons.

 ## Preparing For the Next Problem

 After solving each problem, it's valuable to engage in deliberate reflection on your analytical process.
 Consider: